Seamless SDK (Payment iOS)

 On this page, you will find all the steps to add, configure, and use the Seamless iOS SDK to make payments in your iOS project.

-We recommend using the iOS Full SDK or the iOS Lite SDK for a smooth integration experience.
-These options provide a complete solution with built-in forms and validation.
+We recommend using the iOS Seamless SDK for a smooth integration experience.
+This option provides a flexible payment solution with pre-built UI components and customization options.

 Step 1: Include the library in your project